 - Shred - I shred the chicken once it is cooked.
 I don't add the chicken back to the soup for holidays, instead I package it in an airtight container and put it into the refrigerator for later use.

-Wait until the very end to add salt especially if you are adding matzo balls.
-Matzo balls will add salt and so will the bouillion.
-Add salt to taste slowly once the soup is completely finished.
+Wait until the very end to add salt, especially if you are adding matzo balls.
+Matzo balls will add salt and so will the bouillon.
+Add salt to taste slowly once the soup is finished.

 Soup tastes best when it has a depth of flavor.
 The flavor comes from the broth and all of the added vegetables.
-In this soup we use a combination of chicken and beef which is our secret sauce.
+In this soup we use a combination of chicken, beef, and curry powder which is our secret sauce.

 You are looking for umami or that flavor that you cannot describe.
 Many chefs use vinegar as a finishing touch.
 In this soup we are using a touch of curry powder which will do the same thing.